jefg60/ansible-master/README.md

 master_ansible_user_ssh_phrase: use to set a passphrase on the master ansible user's ssh private key.
 To ensure that the anmad daemons which run playbooks are able to start, you'll need to ensure that the vault password file is set and that you have included a vault which contains master_ansible_user_ssh_phrase in the anmad config variable master_ansible_user_vaultfile.

 Hopefully the role defaults file will explain the default vars.
 Of note is ara_override which is used to configure the ARA role.
-To override any of these, you'll need to populate all of ara_override in your own vars files.
+To override of these, you'll need to populate all of ara_override in your own vars files.

 Dependencies
 ------------